jphong125/stellaapic/Writerside/topics/Jackpot-win.md

 # Jackpot Win (Reserved for future development)

 ## Overview
-Using this method a Lucky Monaco system will notify Casino Operator about Jackpot winning. <br/>Notification is asynchronous and may come to the operator with a short delay after game round is over. <br/>Operator should handle the transaction in their system and send the jackpot win transaction id back to the Lucky Monaco.
+Using this method a Pragmatic Play system will notify Casino Operator about Jackpot winning.
+Operator should handle the transaction in their system and send the jackpot win transaction id back to the Lucky Monaco.

-Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
+Important: The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
+For retries actual player's balance should be returned.

+Important: Please pay attention that in slot Jackpots, progressive and non-progressive wins are sent together inside the amount field in jackpotWin method.
+Lucky Monaco pays just progressive wins to operator.
+To receive info on progressive and non-progressive win parts separately, Operator can ask the Lucky Monaco Technical Support to enable optional parameter jackpotDetails in jackpotWin request
+In this case jackpotDetails will be sent like this progressive:XX, non-progressive:YY For example: amount: 150 jackpotDetails: progressive: 100, non-progressive:50

 ## Request